austinszeng/pr4adventure/README.md

 - food
 ## introducing monsters during play (2 points)
 - enforcer
 ## victory condition (3 points)
-- acquire all stores ( this will be the final implementation)
+- acquire all 4 stores (this will be the final implementation)

 ## Bugs:
 - run is probably still buggy if the direction is spelled wrong
 - make it so you can't pickup in a store room unless they're items dropped by players?
-- line 196 in player is wrong, need to add items to it ya know
+- stealing an item from a merchant doesn't remove it from shop

 ## Ideas:
 - having a disguise on makes it easier to run away